 One party controls the White House and another party controls one or both houses of Congress.

-The same party controls the White House and both houses of Congress.
+The same party controls the White House and both houses of Congres.

-The ability of the government to act because rival parties control different parts of the government.
+The inability of the government to act because rival parties control different parts of the government.

-They are people that choose to cast each state's vote in a presidential election.
+The people chosen to cast each state's votes in a presidential election.
 Each state can cast one electoral vote for each senator and representative it has.
+The District of Columbia has three electoral votes, even though it cannot elect a representative or senator.

-A president's subordinates report to him though a clear chain of command headed by a chief of staff.
+A president's subordinates report to him through a clear chain of command headed by a chief of staff.

 Several of the president's assistants report directly to him.